developer-friendly/blog/docs/posts/0010-cert-manager.md

       - [Azure AKS TF Module](./0009-external-secrets-aks-to-aws-ssm.md)
 - [x] [OpenTofu v1.7]
 - [ ] Although not required, we will use FluxCD as a GitOps approach for our deployments.
-You can either follow along and use the Helm CLI, or follow our earlier guide for
+You can either follow along and use the Helm CLI instead, or follow our earlier guide for
       [introduction to FluxCD](./0006-gettings-started-with-gitops-and-fluxcd.md).
 - [ ] Optionally, External Secrets Operator installed.
 We will use it in this guide to store the credentials for the DNS01 challenge.